isomerpages/singhealth-gkps/pages/GPSAP Strategic Objective 1.md

 permalink: /strategic-objective-1/
 description: ""
 ---
-#### SO 1 - Make zero avoidable harm to patients a state of mind and a rule of engagement in the planning and delivery of health care everywhere
+#### Strategic Objective (SO) 1 - Make zero avoidable harm to patients a state of mind and a rule of engagement in the planning and delivery of health care everywhere

-The Global Patient Safety Action Plan 2021-2030 outlines the following 5 strategies to guide action plans on patient safety, as well as to align existing strategic instruments for improving patient safety in all clinical and health-related programmes:
+The Global Patient Safety Action Plan 2021-2030 outlines the following 5 strategies to guide actions on patient safety for SO 1:

 * Strategy 1.1 Patient safety policy, strategy and implementation framework
 * Strategy 1.2 Resource mobilization and allocation